Botataung Township

 In October 2012, Pearl Land Company won a rental bid from the Myanma Port Authority to redevelop the Botahtaung jetty into a recreation area with hotels.

 Population

-As of March 2018, population in Botataung Township is reported to be around 40,000 with a majority of females being over 21,000 and males being over 18,000.
+As of March 2018, the population in Botataung Township is reported to be around 40,000, with females being over 21,000 and males being over 18,000.

 Landmarks

-As Botahtaung township was part of the original city plan implemented by the British, it still has many colonial era buildings.
+As Botahtaung township was part of the original city plan implemented by the British, it still has many colonial-era buildings.
 Some of the buildings and structures of "architectural significance" are now designated landmarks by the Yangon City Development Committee.